knative/website/DEVELOPMENT.md

   Notes:

-  - This method does not mirror how knative.dev is generated and therefore is only recommened to for testing how your files render.
+  - This method does not mirror how knative.dev is generated and therefore is only recommended for testing how your files render.
 That also means that link checking might not be 100% accurate.
 Hugo builds relative links differently (all links based on the site root vs relative to the file in which the link resides - this is part of the Knative specific file processing that is done)